 \subsection{Datasets}

-\textbf{VQA-v2} is the most commonly-used VQA dataset \cite{goyal2016making}.
+\textbf{VQA-v2} is the most commonly used VQA dataset \cite{goyal2016making}.
 It contains human-annotated QA pairs for MS-COCO images \cite{lin2014microsoft}.
 The dataset is split into three sets: \texttt{train} (80k images with 444k questions); \texttt{val} (40k images with 214k questions); and \texttt{test} (80k images with 448k questions).
 The \texttt{test} set is further split into \texttt{test-dev} and \texttt{test-std} sets.
 The reported results include three per-type accuracies (yes/no, number, and other), as well as an overall accuracy.

 To make a fair comparison among the compared models, we follow the dataset splitting strategy in UNITER that further splits the \texttt{val} set into a \texttt{minival} subset of 5k images and a \texttt{trainval} subset of the remaining 35k images \cite{chen2019uniter}.
-All the reported results in the experiments are trained on the augmented \texttt{train+trainval+vg} sets, where \texttt{vg} denotes the augmented VQA samples from Visual Genome \cite{krishna2016visual}.
+All the results reported in the experiments come from the models that are trained on the augmented \texttt{train+trainval+vg} sets, where \texttt{vg} denotes the augmented VQA samples from Visual Genome \cite{krishna2016visual}.
 The obtained models are validated on the \texttt{minival} set offline, and evaluated on the \texttt{test-dev} and \texttt{test-std} sets online.

 \textbf{GQA} is a challenging VQA dataset that requires more complex reasoning skills \cite{hudson2019gqa}.
 It consists of 113K images and 1.2M balanced question-answer pairs of assorted types and varying compositionality degrees, measuring performance on an array of reasoning skills such as object and attribute recognition, spatial reasoning, logical inference, and comparisons.
 The dataset is split into the following four sets: \texttt{train} (72k images with 943k questions), \texttt{val} (10k images with 132k questions), \texttt{test-dev} (398 images with 12k questions), and undisclosed \texttt{test-challenge} (1.6k images with 50k questions).
-Following the suggestions in the official GQA guideline\footnote{\url{https://cs.stanford.edu/people/dorarad/gqa/evaluate.html}}, all the results are trained on the \texttt{train+val} sets and evaluated on the \texttt{test-dev} set.
+Following the suggestions in the official GQA guideline\footnote{\url{https://cs.stanford.edu/people/dorarad/gqa/evaluate.html}}, all the models are trained on the \texttt{train+val} sets and evaluated on the \texttt{test-dev} set.